supermarsx/universus/readme.md

    cd universus-rpg
    ```

-2. Build and start all services (API, bot worker, Redis, PostgreSQL):
+2. Build and start all services (API, bot worker, Redis, PostgreSQL, standalone frontend):

    ```bash
    docker-compose up -d
    ```

-3. The game will be available at `http://localhost:3000`
+3. The game will be available at `http://localhost:3000` (served by the backend) and the static bundle at `http://localhost:8080` (served by the dedicated frontend container)

 4. To stop the services: